RayMarquina/dbt_project/ARCHITECTURE.md

 - [docker](docker/): All dbt versions are published as Docker images on DockerHub.
 This subfolder contains the `Dockerfile` (constant) and `requirements.txt` (one for each version).
 - [etc](etc/): Images for README
 - [scripts](scripts/): Helper scripts for testing, releasing, and producing JSON schemas.
-These are not included in distributions of dbt, not are they rigorously tested—they're just handy tools for the dbt maintainers :)
+These are not included in distributions of dbt, nor are they rigorously tested—they're just handy tools for the dbt maintainers :)